Crimsonland

-Crimsonland is a top-down dual stick arena shooter video game with role-playing elements.
+Crimsonland is a top-down arena shooter video game with role-playing elements.
 It was developed by Finnish studio 10tons Entertainment and published by Reflexive Entertainment in 2003.
 In 2014 a re-release through digital distribution followed.

 Gameplay

 The player is placed in the middle of the map while enemies gradually enter and make their way towards the player.
 The player has to eliminate the enemies before their health reaches zero.
 With each death of an enemy the player will gain experience points.
 Each level the player gains, the player can select special perks that range anywhere from faster reload times, faster shooting speed, faster movement, to status effects like radiation (creating an area of affect around the player that damages all enemies within its range), poison bullets, and many others.
-Randomly, when an enemy is killed they will drop a bonus that may be extra points, temporary invulnerability, fire bullets, slowing of time, and many others.
+Randomly, when an enemy is killed they will drop a power-up that may be extra points, temporary invulnerability, fire bullets, slowing of time, and many others.

-The game also offers local multiplayer for two players on the original and up to 4 on the re-release.
-In a multiplayer game, all players share the same experience and perks but are free to pick up any weapon or bonuses that may appear.
+The game also offers local multiplayer for two players on the original and up to four on the re-release.
+In a multiplayer game, all players share the same experience and perks but are free to pick up any weapons or power-ups that may appear.

-Game modes

-The game features four game modes.
-There is a secret bonus mode (puzzle mode), developers never said if completing the puzzle led to something.

-Quest mode

-The player has to complete 50 levels each with their own starting weapons and enemy layouts.
-As the player completes each quest they unlock weapons and perks.

-Survival mode

-The player tries to survive as long as they can as waves of enemies come after them.
-All perks and weapons that have been unlocked are available.

-Rush mode

-The player is equipped with the AK47 and has to survive as long as they can without any perks or bonuses.

-Typ’o’Shooter

-The player remains stationary in the middle of the map and is equipped with a shotgun.
-As the enemies make their way towards the player there is a word hovering over them.
-In order to shoot at the specific enemy the player needs to type out the word and press Enter.
-The longer the player survives the longer the words that appear over the enemies.

-2014 re-release game modes

-With the re-release of Crimsonland in 2014, new game modes were added.